mainej/schema-voyager/doc/sources.md

   :db.schema/deprecated? true}]
 ```

-`schema-voyager.cli/ingest` then processes this data to derive missing properties:
+`schema-voyager.cli/ingest` then processes this data to derive missing properties.
+Since it wasn't set explicitly by prior sources, Schema Voyager derives that `:person/given-name` is part of the `:person` aggregate.

 ```clojure
 [{:db/ident              :person/given-name